 Digital Object Identifier (DOI)

 Sharman, Sarah K.; Islam, Bianca N.; Hou, Yali; Singh, Nagendra; Berger, Franklin G.; Sridhar, Subbaramiah; Yoo, Wonsuk; and Browning, Darren D., "Cyclic-GMP-elevating agents suppress polyposis in Apc Min mice by targeting the preneoplastic epithelium" (2018).
-Neurobiology.
+Translational Neuroscience.
 884.